zachwaffle4/allwpilib/design-docs/trajectories.md

 ### Constraints

-The `TrajectoryConstraints` class will be used to specify the maximum velocity and acceleration of the robot.
+The `VelocityConstraint` and `AccelerationConstraint` classes will be used to define the constraints of the trajectory.

 ## Implementation